flatcar-archive/flatcar-docs/os/iscsi.md

 This allows applications to treat remote storage devices as if they were local disks. iSCSI handles taking requests from clients and carrying them out on the remote SCSI devices.

-Container Linux has integrated support for mounting devices.
+Flatcar Linux has integrated support for mounting devices.
-This guide covers iSCSI configuration manually or automatically with [Container Linux Configs][cl-configs].
+This guide covers iSCSI configuration manually or automatically with [Flatcar Linux Configs][cl-configs].

 ## Manual iSCSI configuration

 ### Set the Flatcar Linux iSCSI initiator name

 iSCSI clients each have a unique initiator name.
-Container Linux generates a unique initiator name on each install and stores it in `/etc/iscsi/initiatorname.iscsi`.
+Flatcar Linux generates a unique initiator name on each install and stores it in `/etc/iscsi/initiatorname.iscsi`.
 This may be replaced if necessary.

 ### Configure the global iSCSI credentials

-If all iSCSI mounts on a Container Linux system use the same credentials, these may be configured locally by editing `/etc/iscsi/iscsid.conf` and setting the `node.session.auth.username` and `node.session.auth.password` fields.
+If all iSCSI mounts on a Flatcar Linux system use the same credentials, these may be configured locally by editing `/etc/iscsi/iscsid.conf` and setting the `node.session.auth.username` and `node.session.auth.password` fields.
 If the iSCSI target is configured to support mutual authentication (allowing the initiator to verify that it is speaking to the correct client), these should be set in `node.session.auth.username_in` and `node.session.auth.password_in`.

 ### Start the iSCSI daemon